jedisct1/zig-blind-rsa-signatures/README.md

 This is an implementation of the [RSA Blind Signatures](https://www.rfc-editor.org/rfc/rfc9474.html) RFC.

+Also includes a preliminary implementation of the [Partially Blind RSA Signatures](https://chris-wood.github.io/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.html) draft.

 ## Protocol overview

 A client asks a server to sign a message.
 The server receives the message, and returns the signature.